 This instance presents the website in its published form for access from visitors.

 This usually has a larger set of users, where the volume of traffic is not always 100% predictable.
 Performance is still crucial - when responding to requests.
-Caching and load-balancing must also be considered.
+Consider also caching and load-balancing.

 Although the same software as such, they: